-ACE is collaboration among DHS, Court Social Services (CSS), the Metropolitan Police Department (MPD), the Office of the Attorney General (OAG), the Department of Behavioral Health (DBH), and community-based service providers.
-Under appropriate circumstances, the government elects not to prosecute youth who commit status offenses (e.g. truancy, curfew violations, extreme disobedience and running away) and/or low-level delinquency offenses.
+ACE is a collaboration among DHS, Court Social Services (CSS), the Metropolitan Police Department (MPD), the Office of the Attorney General (OAG), the Department of Behavioral Health (DBH), and community-based service providers.
+Under appropriate circumstances, the government elects not to prosecute youth who commit status offenses (e.g. truancy, curfew violations, extreme disobedience, and running away) and/or low-level delinquency offenses.
 Instead, the government offers youth the opportunity to participate in the ACE Diversion Program, a program that connects youth and families to a range of individually tailored support and behavioral health services.

 The ACE Diversion Program:

 - Assesses the needs of the diverted youth

 - Links youth and their families to individually tailored services